xen-troops/meta-xt-prod-devel-rcar/README.md

                         Build Android as a guest VM --ENABLE_DOMU {no,yes}
-                        Build generic Yocto-based DomU
+                        Build generic Yocto-based DomU --ANDROID_PREBUILT_DDK {no,yes}
+                        Use pre-built GPU drivers for Android
 ```

 To built for Salvator XS M3 8GB with DomU (generic yocto-based virtual